Semantic satiation

 Semantic satiation is a psychological phenomenon in which repetition causes a word or phrase to temporarily lose meaning for the listener, who then perceives the speech as repeated meaningless sounds.
-Extended inspection or analysis (staring at the word or phrase for a lengthy period of time) in place of repetition also produces the same effect.
+Extended inspection or analysis (staring at the word or phrase for a long time) in place of repetition also produces the same effect.

 History and research

 Leon Jakobovits James coined the phrase "semantic satiation" in his 1962 doctoral dissertation at McGill University.
 It was demonstrated as a stable phenomenon that is possibly similar to a cognitive form of reactive inhibition.
 Before that, the expression "verbal satiation" had been used along with terms that express the idea of mental fatigue.
 The dissertation listed many of the names others had used for the phenomenon:

 James presented several experiments that demonstrated the operation of the semantic satiation effect in various cognitive tasks such as rating words and figures that are presented repeatedly in a short time, verbally repeating words then grouping them into concepts, adding numbers after repeating them out loud, and bilingual translations of words repeated in one of the two languages.
 In each case, the subjects would repeat a word or number for several seconds, then perform the cognitive task using that word.
 It was demonstrated that repeating a word prior to its use in a task made the task somewhat more difficult.